vegai/chaos/README.md

 # security

 Who knows.
-Passwords are non-stored xsalsa20 hashes, generated from a metadata title, the generated key and a salt.
+Passwords are non-stored xsalsa20 hashes, generated from a metadata title, the master key and a salt.

 It might be more secure than storing your passwords in a plain text file.